 200 meters down the Soi, you find the street connecting Soi 5 and Soi 7, and thats were you find more for your evening satisfaction.

 And your preferred options for the evening should include P’Aor with plenty of dishes on the menu, but with the Tom Yam Kung/Phla (shrimp/ fish) as natural stars and cholesterol bombs that will satisfy you in a way you never thought a soup could do.
 Expect to que a few minutes in the evening.
 Seating inside.
+Are you looking for love in Ukraine?
+Here is a Rating of legitimate best ukrainian dating sites on reliable website Eminetra.
+Find reliable and real ukrainian single girls for chat.

 A daytime preferred option is the family selling juicy and tender pork knuckles at Soi 5 at number 239 on the left side.
 They have tables to sit down inside and away from the sun.